dabrahams/Contracts/Contracts.md

 you don't use that word for them, and it will be well worth your time to take a deeper look at the ideas.

+## Correctness

+Fundamentally, contracts are about correctness.
+Some people think it's futile to pursue correctness, but I disagree, for three reasons:

+- Simplicity.
+The discipline we're talking about actually removes loads of needless complexity and uncertainty from the process of coding.

+- joy / possibility.
+It's just way more rewarding when you know what it means to do your job right.

+- It's more practical than you might think.

 ## What's a Contract?

 When I say “Contract” I mean something very specific.
 In the mid